-Indigenous and non-Indigenous youth currently lack opportunities for creative and respectful dialogue where it is possible to debunk stereotypes and question taken-for-granted narratives.
-Reframing Relations provides workshops where youth work together on collaborative, arts-based “Statements of Understanding” to discover where their awareness of Indigenous issues is located today, where they have gaps in their knowledge, and where they have areas they want to explore.
+Indigenous and non-Indigenous peoples generally lack opportunities for creative and respectful dialogue together where it is possible to debunk stereotypes and question taken-for-granted narratives.
+Reframing Relations provides workshops in schools and community settings where participants work together on collaborative, arts-based “Statements of Understanding” to discover where their awareness of Indigenous issues is located today, where they have gaps in their knowledge, and where they have areas they want to explore.

 Reframing Relations is conducted by a pair of professional artists, one Indigenous and one non-Indigenous.
-These artists share stories of their understanding of reconciliation, in the broad sense, and model positive intercultural relations.
+These artists share stories of their understanding of reconciliation, in the broad sense, and model positive intercultural relations, allyship, vulnerability, and dialogue.

 Ronnie Dean Harris aka Ostwelve, Project Director, is a Stō:lo/St’át’imc/Nlaka’pamux multimedia artist based in Langley, BC.
 Since 2009, he has been leading workshops at various youth organizations on developing leadership skills, music production, media arts production, and career planning.
 As a hip hop performer, Harris has toured globally and performed with such artists as A Tribe Called Red, Drezus, Swollen Members, Guru, and Snoop Dogg.
 In 2010, Harris worked with “All Nations Healin’ Thru Artz” an after school program in North Regina.
 Lyrics to his song “Life Has No Sequel” was published in grade 9 textbook, i wonder.
 Harris played a lead character, Red, in “Moccasin Flats” on APTN showcase.

-Kelty McKerracher, CACV Program Manager, is passionate about intercultural community-engaged arts.
-She has worked alongside Downtown Eastside communities in the arts and harm reduction for the last 8 years.
+Kelty McKerracher, CACV Program Manager, has worked alongside Downtown Eastside communities for the last 8 years as a mental health worker, community-engaged artist, arts administrator, and flamenco dance teacher.
 In 2015, Kelty participated in Train of Thought, a cross-Canada tour produced by Toronto’s Jumblies Theatre exploring relationships between Indigenous and non-Indigenous artists and communities.
 She is currently developing performance with members of Vancouver’s harm reduction movement addressing the opioid overdose crisis.
-She holds a Masters degree in Expressive Arts Therapy.
+Kelty holds a Masters degree in Expressive Arts Therapy.

 Brandon Gabriel – Kwlexwecten is a Kwantlen First Nation multimedia visual artist who graduated from Kwantlen Polytechnic University and Emily Carr University of Art and Design.
 Brandon has exhibited works in Hong Kong, England, Scotland, the US, and across Canada.
 His works also appear on book covers, in film, television, and in exhibitions.